 Faith and their father held a makeshift funeral for the dead of House Danrinillieu.
 It was an unorthodox funeral, Cassie observed, but it was touching nevertheless.
 She also noticed Faith mourning only for a few more days before sending for the copies of the wills that had been stored off-world by her maternal grandfather.
 Cassandra helped in any capacity she could, and was even able to provide some information on Romulan estate law from what she had learned over the years.

 Several weeks later, Cassandra returned to Alpha Centauri in time for the start of the new term for the 2387-2388 academic year, where she started focusing on her thesis.
 She had no interest in covering Federation issues, as she thought they had already been covered at length.
 The subject she wanted to write about, the evolution of the Rihan language in parallel to ch’Rihan politics and culture, was initially rejected.
 However, the committee overseeing her thesis reluctantly approved her thesis subject once she presented the initial outline, which was particularly detailed.

 She still had access to the library at the ch’Rihan Academy of Arts and Science, and despite her limited access, the sections she was allowed to peruse offered so much documentation she had never before encountered that she was able to write a compelling Master’s thesis.
 The committee was so impressed by Cassandra’s research and interested in her document that it published it soon after she completed her degree in 2390.

-When a position as Federation representative on a Starfleet vessel/starbase opened up in early 2394, she jumped at the opportunity.
+When a position as Federation representative on a Starfleet starbase opened up in 2395, she jumped at the opportunity.
 And she wasn’t the only one: competition would be fierce.
 Months later, after several interminable interviews and medical tests, she was offered the position she so coveted.
-Her wanderlust would finally be satisfied.
-She’d travel full time again.
+Her wanderlust would finally be satisfied; she’d be in space again.